Legendary curler Kevin Martin returns to Brier as son’s coach

 The event is a reunion of sorts for Martin, who has played with and against many of the curlers in the field.
 The four-time Brier champion won gold at the Vancouver Games with John Morris (now with B.C.), Ben Hebert and Marc Kennedy (now with Canada skip Kevin Koe).

-Long-time opponents such as Richard Hart and Glenn Howard of Ontario are also on hand along with veteran skip Brad Gushue of Newfoundland and Labrador.
+Longtime opponents like Richard Hart and Glenn Howard of Ontario are also on hand along with veteran skip Brad Gushue of Newfoundland and Labrador.

 Martin, who has stayed involved in the game with his curling broadcasting work, started coaching Bottcher’s rink before the provincial playdowns and helped them earn their first Brier berth.

 “He’s been working with us quite a bit technically and tactically trying to get a few small tweaks here and there,” Bottcher said.
 “I think the biggest thing he brings though is just the experience factor.
-He’s the solid ground to come back to.”

 Bottcher’s team of Karrick at lead, third Darren Moulding and second Brad Thiessen had the unenviable task of playing local favourite Gushue in the round-robin opener Saturday before a rabid capacity crowd.